saydunnesa-shirin/PM/docs/README.md

 ![API Image](images/SwaggerAPI.PNG)

 ## Postman
-A postman collection is included to call the APIs
+A postman collection is included to call the APIs.

-A json script is added in (PM/docs/Postman) folder
+A json script is added in this [a link] (https://github.com/saydunnesa-shirin/PM/blob/main/docs/Postman/PM.postman_collection.json) link.